ruizdurazo/ruizdurazo/notes/on-story/index.md

 The larger, badder, more powerful the antagonist, the better the story.

 > quote
-> “If there isn’t a great villain, there isn’t a good story.”
+> "If there isn’t a great villain, there isn’t a good story."
 >
 > byline
 > Steven Pressfield

 There has to be a formidable antagonist to be defeated (or overcome).
 An antagonist isn’t necessarily an evil person, but simply an adversary, or hurdle: something in the way of the protagonist and their desire.

-The antagonist can be something physical (like a door that's locked, or boulder that's in the way), or even something abstract (like time running out, or a personality weakness like self-doubt or arrogance).
+The antagonist can be something physical (like a door that’s locked, or a boulder that’s in the way), or even something abstract (like time running out, or a personality weakness like self-doubt or arrogance).

 A great antagonist forces the protagonist into making difficult choices to get what they desire.